colin-olito/SA-Hermaphrodites-wDemography/README.md

 This repository provides all code necessary to (1) rerun the simulations, (2) produce figures as .pdf's, and (3) compile the LaTeX to produce the accepted manuscript, complete with embedded figures.
 To do so, please follow these basic steps:

-1. Clone the repo, and create the output directories (indicated in blue) locally so that the simulation and figure files can be correctly saved and recalled later.
+1. Clone the repo, and create the output directories locally so that the simulation and figure files can be correctly saved and recalled later.
 2. Check the notes in the `run-Simulations.R` to be sure that the necessary R packages are installed locally (especially those needed for parallelizing the simulations).
 3. Run the file `run-Simulations.R` either interactively in R or in terminal using Rscript.
 The simulations will take some time to generate the output files.
 We recommend doing this interactively and only running up to L.725, which will avoid running many simulations contained in a code to the main simulations.
 4. Run the file `makeFigs.R`, which will read the simulation output files and generate the figures.
 Again, check to be sure that all required R packages are installed.